 In the US, there is an effort by the FCC to combat this vulnerability, but it’s unclear when – or even if – this will turn into anything useful.
 The bottom line is this:

-If you want to protect your mobile phone against SIM attacks, you need to take a few easy steps to do so.
+If you want to protect your mobile phone against SIM swap fraud, you need to take a few easy steps to do so.

-Before we jump into the steps you can take to avoid a SIM swap, let’s first explain exactly how SIM swapping works, why SIM swapping is so dangerous, especially in relation to SMS text verification codes.
+Before we jump into the steps you can take to avoid a SIM swap fraud, let’s first explain exactly how SIM swapping works, and why SIM swapping is so dangerous, especially with SMS text verification codes.

 SIM Swap Guide | How Does it Work?

-To get a better understanding of how a SIM swap attack works in real life, let’s consider a fictitious character by the name of “Sandy”.
+To get a better understanding of what is a SIM swap attack and how it works in real life, let’s consider a fictitious character by the name of “Sandy”.

 One day, while Sandy is going about her own business: